Get Help with the FAFSA

 FAFSA Frenzy helps thousands of Missouri students complete the Free Application for Federal Student Aid every year.
 The FAFSA is the primary form used by federal, state, and institutional financial assistance programs in determining an individual's eligibility for grants, loans, work-study, and scholarships.

-Attending a 2016 FAFSA Frenzy event will give you:
+Students who attend a FAFSA Frenzy event will receive:

 Free information regarding federal student aid programs and Missouri state aid programs.

-What to bring to a 2016 FAFSA Frenzy event
+What to bring to a FAFSA Frenzy event: